It was a question never answered, because it seldom was asked.

 Conlee saw San Dieguito dispatch Vista, 49-40, before about 2,000 partisans.
 The victory was the 17th in a row in a streak that began after a 54-47 loss to Helix in the season’s opening game.

-Mustangs coach Dick McCracken, who posted a 40-6 record in his only two seasons, spoke out after the game.
+Mustangs coach Dick McCracken, who posted a 40-6 record in his two seasons, spoke out after the game.

 “I’m sure proud of this team,” McCracken told Conlee.
 “I only hope we can get into the large school playoffs (Avocado League squads were consigned to the small schools alignment, reserved for schools with less than 1,500 enrollment).